mlcommons/modelbench/docs/tutorial_suts.md

 SUTS.register(DemoRandomWords, "demo_random_words", InjectSecret(DemoApiKey))
 ```

-When running from the command line, NewHELM will (by default) read the `config/secrets.toml` file and look for the value matching the `DemoApiKey`.
+When running from the command line, ModelGauge will (by default) read the `config/secrets.toml` file and look for the value matching the `DemoApiKey`.

 ### SUTOptions